nityamittal/Needle-Research-Assistant/README.md

   Upload a PDF and get similar papers from the corpus.

 - **Chat with Research**
-  Chat with an assistant grounded in your own knowledge base (papers/PDFs you ingested).
+  Chat with an assistant grounded in your own Library (papers/PDFs you ingested).

-- **Update Knowledge Base**
+- **Update Library**
-  Ingest arXiv papers or local PDFs into a KB backed by Vertex Vector Search + Firestore.
+  Ingest arXiv papers or local PDFs into your Library, backed by Vertex Vector Search + Firestore.

 - **Citations**
   For results that have DOIs, fetch citation counts (per year or all-time) via OpenCitations and optionally Crossref.